MAURICE BLACKBURN PTY LTD (ACN 105 657 989)

 - any entity or person with your authority.

-We may provide your name and address may be provided to a mailing house for those purposes.
-If you do not want us to use information about you in this way, please advise the lawyer handling your matter or our Privacy Officer on 03 9605 2700 or by emailing firstname.lastname@example.org.
+We may provide your name and address to a mailing house for this.
+If you do not want us to use your information in this way, please tell the lawyer handling your matter or our Privacy Officer on 03 9605 2700 or by emailing firstname.lastname@example.org.

 We do not generally transfer personal information from Australia to overseas parties, unless working with international service providers or required by law.

 Careers and Recruitment

 Some of our recruitment technology service providers may have data centres located outside of Australia.
 At this time and to the best of our knowledge the overseas data centre could be located in the United States, Singapore and in other countries.

 8 WHEN WE MAY DISCLOSE FROM THE EU / EEA TO OUTSIDE THE EU / EEA